THE BEST LAS VEGAS PROPERTIES

 programs.

-account in which a loan servicer holds the borrower's escrow payments prior to
+in which a loan servicer holds the borrower's escrow payments prior to paying

 Escrow Analysis - The periodic examination of escrow